The Decision You Think You Made (But Haven’t Really)

 • The person who keeps wondering if they should start dating again but never actually goes on a date.

-Indecision takes energy that could be used for action.
+Indecision takes up energy that could be used for action.

 2. It Erodes Self-Trust